-Finite Element method for solving physical equations is a very powerful tool and permits us to get better results than by using analytical models.
+Finite element method for solving physical equations is very powerful and allows us to get more precise results than by using analytical models.
 We used structural mechanics equations described in Comsol Multiphysics

 Figure 3.
-Cation distribution in a charge balance state.
-Also modeled longitudinal force inside the polymer is shown.
+Cation distribution in charge balance state.
+Also longitudinal force according to modeling inside the polymer is shown.
 Notice that force grows faster near the boundaries of the polymer than cation distribution.
-The reason for that is quadratic term in force formula as shown in Eq.
-3. It is important to notice that the graph is somehow illustrative because real simulation maximum values for concentration and especially for stress are larger.
+The reason for that is quadratic term in force formula as shown in Equation 3.
+It is important to notice that the graph is somehow illustrative because real simulation maximum values for concentration and specially for stress are larger.